djhshih/exercise-python/README.md

 2. Visualize the data matrix.

-3. Train a random forest classifier and report its performance using an appropriate evaluation metric.
+3. Train a random forest classifier to predict the target values and report its performance using an appropriate evaluation metric.

 4. Explain how key parameters of the random forest classifier would influence its peformance.

-5. Repeat 3 and 4 with a supported vector machine.
+5. Repeat with a supported vector machine.

 ## Text mining